Sanjay Putrevu, Dean

 College of Business students are responsible for knowing and meeting requirements for graduation.
 In addition to degree requirements, all College of Business students must complete the advanced business standing requirements prior to enrollment in most upper-division (3000/4000-level) College of Business courses (see Advanced Business Standing Prerequisites section).

 Candidates for the Bachelor of Science degree in the College of Business must meet university, college, and departmental requirements.
-In addition to the university requirement that degree candidates hold a minimum cumulative grade point average of 2.00, degree candidates for the B.S. degree in the College of Business also must have a minimum 2.50 cumulative grade point average and a 2.50 grade point average in College of Business courses at the time of graduation.
-In addition, economics majors also must hold a minimum 2.50 grade point average for all economics courses.
+Degree candidates for the B.S. degree in the College of Business also must have a minimum 2.500 cumulative grade point average and a 2.500 grade point average in College of Business courses at the time of graduation.
+In addition, economics majors also must hold a minimum 2.500 grade point average for all economics courses.

 College of Business degree candidates must earn a minimum of 120 semester hours depending on major including: